Caerus256/RAG-Model/README.md

-# Flask PDF Q&A System with User Authentication
+# Retrieval-Augmented Generation (RAG) Model using OpenAI API

-This project implements a Flask-based Question and Answering (Q&A) system that allows users to upload PDF files, trains a model using the uploaded PDF, and then provides answers to questions posed by the users based on the content of the PDF.
-Additionally, it incorporates user authentication functionalities to secure certain routes of the application.
+This is an implementation of a Flask-based Question and Answering (Q&A) system that allows users to upload PDF files, trains a model using the uploaded PDF, and then provides answers to questions posed by the users based on the content of the PDF.

 ## Features